Skip to content

 For separate tickets, add 60-90 minutes to all of the above and favor same-terminal pairs.
 Frankfurt rewards travelers who keep their connection within one terminal and within the Schengen zone; both of those are common on Lufthansa, which is exactly why FRA has its easy-hub reputation.
 Just do not let that reputation talk you into booking a terminal change on the bare published minimum, because the re-screen is real.

-If you want to skip the math on your specific itinerary, our layover and connection time calculator holds Frankfurt’s data plus airline-specific minimums and terminal-pair logic for 70 airports including FRA.
+If you want to skip the math on your specific itinerary, our layover and connection time calculator holds Frankfurt’s data plus airline-specific minimums and terminal-pair logic for over 100 airports including FRA.

 How Frankfurt connections compare to other airports and airlines we’ve researched